PHIL5101 Worldview and Basis for Critical Thinking

 1. To prepare Learners for roles in transformative education teaching and service.

-2. To provide Learners a foundation for effective individual and organizational leadership in diverse environments.
+To provide Learners a foundation for effective individual and organizational leadership in diverse environments.

 3. To ensure Learners demonstrate worldview foundation for empowering people and building communities.

-Vyrsity Learning Outcomes (VLOs)
+CBU Learning Outcomes (CBULOs)

 1. Critical Thinking, Problem Solving, and Research – Learners will demonstrate ability to think critically, solve problems, and conduct interdisciplinary research at a level appropriate to their program.